 FFELP Loans (issued before discontinuation in 2010)

 You might be able to negotiate a lower monthly payment on your private student loans or even qualify for a private loan assistance program that can help you pay off some or all of your student loan debt.
-But, Navient Student Loan Forgiveness for private student loans is limited to a few programs only.
+But, Navient student loan forgiveness for private student loans is limited to a few programs only.

 Navient provides a number of federal student loan forgiveness programs.
 Depending on your career, your income and other factors, you might become eligible for either of the following -

-1. Public Service Loan Forgiveness (PSLF)
+1. Public Service Loan Forgiveness Program (PSLF)

 Borrowers working full-time in public organizations like government agencies or certain non-profit organizations may qualify to get their loans forgiven under the PSLF program.
 After making 120 qualifying monthly payments, which is 10 years, any remaining balance on your loans will be forgiven, which is not taxable.
 The borrower will also have to be enrolled in an income-driven repayment plan to qualify for this program.